Akanate/DirCleaner/README.md

 - Now before moving files to junk, you have to triple check before doing it with two inputs to check.
 This will lower the chances of people moving system files etc as they will be able to look first and check and remove the files they want.
 ##### 5.0.1
 - It will no longer try to rollback if you have already rolled back.
+##### 5.0.2
+- Fixed the timestamps will definately get files over three months now.
+- Made it so the program now only detects certain file extensions to stop the risk of someone deleting something really important.
+- You can no longer search for files below 100 bytes.
+- Restore feature added even after deletion of files you can restore them now and get them moved back to their original postion.
+With the restore feature you also get a backup file made with it which you can copy paste into restore.txt and run python DirCleaner.py -reset and it will try to restore them and move them back if it is still valid.